LukasHromadnik/AlamofireNetworkLogger/README.md

 ## Usage

-AlamofireNetworkLogger is direct implementation of Alamofire's `EventMonitor`.
+AlamofireNetworkLogger is a direct implementation of Alamofire's `EventMonitor`.
 To integrate it you need to pass it to `Session`

 ```swift
 let logger = AlamofireNetworkLogger(logLevel: .verbose)